Police Increasing Patrols, Sobriety Checkpoints to Prevent Drunk Driving This Month

 - Plan how you will get home before the celebration starts.

 - If you will be drinking, you need to have a designated driver or travel by taxi, public transportation or a ridesharing service.

 - Call 911 if you see a driver who you think is drunk.

 - Do not allow friends or party guests to drive home if they have been drinking.
 Make arrangements for them to get home safely.

 Were you injured in an accident caused by an impaired driver?
 If so, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
 The experienced South Bend auto accident lawyers at Pfeifer, Morgan & Stesiak work to hold negligent drivers liable for the damages they have caused while recovering fair compensation for our clients.

-Our experienced attorneys take cases from around the state, including South Bend, Walkerton, North Liberty, New Carlisle, Lakeville, Portgage Township and Mishawaka.
+Our experienced personal injury attorneys take cases from around the state, including South Bend, Walkerton, North Liberty, New Carlisle, Lakeville, Portgage Township and Mishawaka.